ifmelate/n8n-workflow-builder-mcp/README.md

 5. **Check for port conflicts**: If there are other MCP servers running, they might conflict.
 Check for other processes using the same ports.

-6. **Check Cursor version**: Make sure you're using Cursor v0.48 or newer, as earlier versions might have different MCP integration methods.

-7. **Try global installation**: Instead of using a local path, you can try installing the server globally:
+6. **Try global installation**: Instead of using a local path, you can try installing the server globally:
    ```bash
    npm install -g n8n-workflow-builder-mcp
    ```